tinsae-ghilay/tinsae-ghilay.github.io/README.md

 Again if you dont want to change anything,

-c

-if you want to have a custom styled Week days. the reside in a <th> tag of a table.
+if you want to have a custom styled Week days. they reside in a <th> tag of a table.

 declare a #calendar id in CSS or create a CSS class of your wish and give it a "calendar" id in html as follows I have the following CSS id.